BIO

 Billboard critics named Mona Haydar’s debut song, Hijabi (Wrap My Hijab) one of 2017’s top protest songs and then later named it one of the 25 top feminist anthems of all time.
 Mona is a multidisciplinary artist, rapper and culture creator.
 Growing up in Flint, Michigan as a Syrian, American, Mona developed her sound which is deeply rooted in her intersectional identity and sensibilities.

-Mona Haydar is a rapper, poet, activist, meditator, composting devotee, mountain girl, solar power lover and a tireless God-enthusiast.
+Mona Haydar is a rapper, poet, activist and tireless God-enthusiast.
 She practices a life of sacred activism, poetry, contemplation and advocacy for living gently upon the Earth.
-In addition to playing concerts and gigs, she continues to perform her poetry, offers workshops and leads retreats as well as gives lectures and teaches at universities all over the world.
+In addition to playing concerts and gigs, she continues to perform her poetry, offers workshops and leads retreats as well as gives lectures and teaches workshops all over the world.

 Education:

 Mona grew up in Flint, Michigan, graduated from the University of Michigan-Flint with a BA in English.
 She then traveled to Damascus, Syria where she studied at Jami’ Abun-Noor.
 Upon returning from Damascus she moved to the mountains of Northern New Mexico where she lived off grid at the Lama Foundation for two years continuing her personal studies of contemplation, meditation and ecology.
-Mona completed her Masters in Christian Ethics at Union Theological Theological Seminary in New York City in 2018, studying with the luminary founder of Black Liberation Theology, Rev. Dr. James Cone.
+Mona completed her Masters in Social Ethics at Union Theological Seminary in New York City in 2018, studying with the luminary founder of Black Liberation Theology, Rev. Dr. James Cone.
 She studied Post-Colonial Religion under Dr. Claudio Carvalhaes as well as Religion and Ecology with Dr. Larry Rasmussen.
-She chose Union after careful consideration after also being accepted to Harvard among other institutions in order to study specifically with Dr. Cone, one of the greatest voices against white supremacy and racism in recent history, because of her dedication to the inner and outer work of anti-racism and justice
+She chose Union after careful consideration after also being accepted to Harvard among other institutions in order to study specifically with Dr. Cone, one of the greatest theological voices healing white supremacy and racism in recent history.

 Family life: